Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model Realization: Representation of EM-Exchange Symmetry Is Nonlinear

-As opposed to the case of projective representations, $\omega$ is not a phase factor associated with an entire matrix $\rho^J(\mathcal{G}_{em})$ but has different components for different matrix elements of $\rho^J(\mathcal{G}_{em})$.
-Therefore, the representations $\rho^J$ are neither linear nor projective, but nonlinear representations of the EM-exchange symmetry.
+As opposed to the case of projective representations, $\omega$ is not a phase factor associated with an entire matrix $\rho^{\Tilde{J}}(\mathcal{G}_{em})$ but has different components for different matrix elements of $\rho^{\Tilde{J}}(\mathcal{G}_{em})$.
+Therefore, the representations $\rho^{\Tilde{J}}$ are neither linear nor projective, but nonlinear representations of the EM-exchange symmetry.
 The fractional charges carried by the fragmented internal spaces of $D(S_3)$ anyons precisely label the irreducible nonlinear representations.
-A basis transformation must be applied to an anyon's internal space to manifest the fragmentation and the corresponding irreducible nonlinear representations.
-To be specific, we consider a the following instances.
+We demonstrate this nonlinearity in the following three instances from Table \ref{tab:transformation}.